tajrian/DataAnalysisProject/README.txt

-This is my first data analysis course.
+This is my first data analysis project.
 Hope I will learn many things.
+The details are added within the notebook.